-Copy your desired background image to the backgrounds folder and name it backgroundDefault.jpg.
+After creating the folders, copy your desired background image to the backgrounds folder and rename the image file to “backgroundDefault.jpg.”

 You don’t have to do this by hand.
 There are a variety of third-party tools that automate this process for you, like Windows Logon Background Changer, which we’ve covered in the past.
 Windows Logon Background Changer and other utilities just change this registry value and put the image file in the correct location for you.

 To get the default logon screen back, just delete the backgroundDefault.jpg file.
 Windows will use the default background if no custom background image is available.